jakubk3697/Internships/2. Movie app/Agile plan.md

 Any user can sign-in with Google account :eight:

-Any registered user can sign-in with email and password :six:
+Any registered user can sign-in with login and password :six:

 **8. Error page**